lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 #### H10 - hop between steps
 Use loops like **"H`10`"** and **"H`00`"** right below to achieve modulation in between rows, by rapidly switching between two steps.
-It works only between first couple steps, trying to do that below 5step modulation will be difficult to tune and can start to sound like an arp.<br>
+It works only between first couple steps, trying to do that below 5step modulation will be difficult to tune and can start to sound like an arp. on lower TEMPOs<br>
 ![3stepH1](https://user-images.githubusercontent.com/66220663/99185036-0ed20580-273f-11eb-8f57-2b729d880c0e.png)<br>
 *(picture showing **3 step H1** modulation)*<br>